Willie Geist: Early life

-Geist attended George Washington Middle School in Ridgewood, New Jersey where he met his future wife, Christina Sharkey.
+Geist attended George Washington Middle School in Ridgewood, New Jersey, where he met his future wife, Christina Sharkey.
 They began dating at Ridgewood High School, where he was captain of both the basketball and football teams, winning the 1991 state football title.
 He was elected to New Jersey Boys State and the National Honor Society.
-Geist graduated cum laude from Vanderbilt University in 1997 with a Bachelor of Arts in political science and French, where he was an editor of the school's newspaper, The Vanderbilt Hustler.
+Geist graduated cum laude from Vanderbilt University in 1997 with a Bachelor of Arts in political science and French.
+He was an editor of the school's newspaper, The Vanderbilt Hustler.

 Career

-Geist began his career as an editor and producer for CNN Sports Illustrated and subsequently a field producer and reporter for CNN Sports, where he covered the Super Bowl, the NCAA Final Four, and The Masters.
+Geist began his career as an editor and producer for CNN Sports Illustrated and subsequently as a field producer and reporter for CNN Sports, where he covered the Super Bowl, the NCAA Final Four, and The Masters.

 Geist began substituting as a co-host on MSNBC's 6–9 a.m. morning time slot almost immediately after Don Imus was fired in late April 2007.
-Geist was named permanent co-host of Morning Joe, along with Joe Scarborough and Mika Brzezinski in September 2007.
-In late July 2009, Geist began hosting his own 30-minute program Way Too Early with Willie Geist, which aired at 5:30 a.m. immediately before Morning Joe on MSNBC.
-In 2010, Geist began substituting for Matt Lauer as host of the Today Show and as the show's newsreader.
-In November 2012, Geist became an official co-host of Today and left Way Too Early.
-In 2016, Geist was made solo-host of the new Sunday Today that launched in April.
-Additionally Geist has contributed to NBC Sports and NBC News's coverage of every Olympic Games since 2010.
+He was named permanent co-host of Morning Joe, along with Joe Scarborough and Mika Brzezinski, in September 2007.
+In late July 2009, Geist began hosting his own 30-minute program, Way Too Early with Willie Geist, which aired at 5:30 a.m. immediately before Morning Joe on MSNBC.
+In 2010, he began substituting for Matt Lauer as host of the Today Show and as the show's newsreader.
+In 2012, Geist became an official co-host of Today and left Way Too Early.
+In 2016, he was made solo-host of the new Sunday Today that launched in April.
+Geist has contributed to NBC Sports and NBC News's coverage of every Olympic Games since 2010.

 Geist solo anchored NBC's hours-long coverage of the Orlando nightclub shooting on the morning of June 12, 2016.
-Geist was on the air for seven successive hours in an NBC News Special Report that aired across the United States.
-Geist and Sunday TODAY earned the prestigious Edward R. Murrow Award for similar coverage on August 4, 2019, the morning after mass shootings in El Paso, Texas and Dayton, Ohio.
+He was on the air for seven successive hours in an NBC News Special Report that aired across the United States.
+Geist and Sunday Today earned the prestigious Edward R. Murrow Award for similar coverage on August 4, 2019, the morning after mass shootings in El Paso, Texas, and Dayton, Ohio.

-In addition to his political interviews on Morning Joe during the week, Geist has earned a reputation on Sunday TODAY as a well-regarded long-form profile interviewer of the biggest celebrities in the world.
+In addition to his political interviews on Morning Joe during the week, Geist has earned a reputation on Sunday Today as a well-regarded long-form profile interviewer.

-Geist hosts the popular Sunday Sitdown podcast, which features the full-length, unedited versions of his Sunday TODAY television profile interviews.
+Geist hosts the popular Sunday Sitdown podcast, which features the full-length, unedited versions of his Sunday Today television profile interviews.

-Willie Geist later did voice work in Kung Fu Panda 3 where he voiced Sum opposite of Al Roker's Dim where their characters are twin panda brothers who are related to Po, and has made cameos in several other movies and television shows.
+Geist did voice work in Kung Fu Panda 3 (2016), voicing Sum opposite Al Roker's Dim, and has made cameos in several other movies and television shows.

-He is a frequent guest on Andy Cohen's late night Bravo show "Watch What Happens Live", where he often is paired with a Real Housewife.
+He is a frequent guest on Andy Cohen's late night Bravo show Watch What Happens Live, where he often is paired with a Real Housewife.

 Geist has appeared twice in People magazine's "Sexiest Men Alive" issue, in 2012 and 2017.